rizfn/AppliedML2023/LectureNotes/lec7.md

 If you train it on cats/dogs, the initial section (the features learnt from the convolution and stuff) is usable for almost everything: it's just the final bit (the decoder) that needs to be redone.
 Features like 'dots' and 'edges' are present everywhere.

 Thus, you should always start with a pre-trained network: to quote daniel, "it's a free lunch".
+Use stuff like ResNet.